In a nutshell

 Telemak comes with:

-- An analog stereo mike level output on a single minijack.
+- An analog stereo microphone level output on a single mini jack.

 - A headphone amplifier with its own routing, which can be used as a low level line output (-12 dBu).